JennaScvl/The-Impossible-Deposits/README.md

 ---

-### Comparison memorandum, Prof. L. Grieve, Cambridge, March 1935
+*Comparison memorandum, Prof. L. Grieve, Cambridge, March 1935*

 Subject: materials of Object 113 versus commercial reference specimens (Continental Baking Co. product, purchased Chicago, Feb.
 1935; sundry British and American packagings).

-1. **Board.** The carton stock is a machine-made paperboard of remarkable uniformity, clay-coated on the print face.
+The board first.
+The carton stock is a machine-made paperboard of remarkable uniformity, clay-coated on the print face.
 Fibre furnish is chemical wood pulp.
 Nothing impossible here, only implausibly *good*: calliper variation across the blank is under a thousandth of an inch.
 No mill I have consulted (discreetly, as "a question from a client in lithography") holds such tolerances in production.

-2. **Print.** This is the sticking point.
+The print.
+This is the sticking point.
 The image is composed of minute regular dots, as in half-tone work, but in four transparent inks laid in perfect register at a fineness I estimate at three to four times the best rotogravure of my acquaintance, and by a process that has left *no impression* in the board whatever.
 The ink film sits on the coating as if breathed there.
 I do not know of this process.
 I have shown a cropped fragment (lettering excluded) to two trade printers.
 Both asked me who had done it and one offered to buy the plates.

-3. **The inner wrappers**, visible through the carton window: a thin, glossy, flexible film, isotropic in appearance, heat-sealed, *heat-sealed*, note, not gummed.
+The inner wrappers, visible through the carton window: a thin, glossy, flexible film, isotropic in appearance, heat-sealed, *heat-sealed*, note, not gummed.
 It is not cellophane; it does not behave like any cellulose derivative I possess.
 Density and burning behaviour suggest a paraffinic synthetic.
 I am aware of laboratory curiosities in polymerised olefines.
 I am not aware of anyone wrapping *cakes* in them.

-4. **Conclusion.** If this is a forgery, it was not made to deceive an Egyptologist.
+My conclusion.
+If this is a forgery, it was not made to deceive an Egyptologist.
 Every element of it is wrong for antiquity and half the elements are wrong for *the present*.
 It is as if the forger had set out to imitate not the past but a rather breathless future, and had then hidden his masterpiece where its only effect would be to make three respectable scholars doubt their sanity.

 I confess the problem is growing on me.
 You may put me down as a custodian.